|1||University of New Haven||West Haven, Connecticut|

 West Haven, Connecticut

 The University of New Haven offers a wide range of degrees.
 This program is one of the most comprehensive in the nation.
+The Bachelor’s degree and Master’s degree programs have full accreditation by the Forensic Education Program Accreditation Commission.

 Students learn from faculty who have worked for the CIA, FBI, local and state police departments, and the United Nations.